arponr/arponr.github.io/_posts/2014-05-29-finite-presentation-basics.md

 exposition would get pretty ugly.

 \begin{remark}
-This last proposition is what one needs to prove when showing that a morphism of schemes being of locally of finite type or locally of finite presentation is local on the source.
+\ref{fg-fp-local} is what one needs to prove when showing that a morphism of schemes being of locally of finite type or locally of finite presentation is local on the source.
 \end{remark}